rishabhramteke/Image-Reconstruction-with-MRI-technology/README.md

 Simulated the algorithm on Matlab and then implemented it on Xilinx Zynq-7000 FPGA board.

 The main MATLAB code is grappa.m

-The main C code is grappacin.cpp
+The main C++ code is grappainc.cpp